cltempleton1127/ELK-Stack-Project/README.md

 - **Metricbeat**: collects machine metrics.
 For example, Metricbeat can be used to monitor and analyze system CPU, memory and load.

 The Kibana dashboard provides lots of system information, including: heatmap, sankey chart, response codes, unique visitors, total requests, etc.
-These data points are helpful for things like a [Kibana Exploration Activity](https://github.com/cltempleton1127/ELK-Stack-Project/blob/main/Additional%20Resources/Kibana%20Exploration.docx.pdf)
+These data points are helpful for collecting and revieweing output like you see here in this [Kibana Exploration Activity](https://github.com/cltempleton1127/ELK-Stack-Project/blob/main/Additional%20Resources/Kibana%20Exploration.docx.pdf)

 ### Using the Playbook